-Born at Charlton in 1910, Gladys married Hubert ('Hugh') Miles Pendock (1894-1956) in Melbourne in 1926.
+Born at Charlton in 1910, Gladys married Hubert ('Hugh') Miles Pendock (1894-1956) - pictured on the left - in Melbourne in 1926.
 According to the Ponting Family History website, Hugh and his five siblings were born at Hooper's farm at Mangotsfield in Somerset in England.
 His siblings were: Charles William (born in 1890), Frank Fitzroy (1892), Cecil Robert (1896), Dora May (1898) and Edith Mary Pendock (1899) and his parents Frank Hember Pendock and Kate Collins (who were married at St Paul's Church of England in Bristol on 27 March 1889).
 The 1901 census shows the family living at Hooper's farm together with Kate's mother and her sister's children.
 Ancestry's UK Outward Passenger Lists show that, in February 1912, Hugh sailed from London on the OSTERLEY bound for Fremantle in Western Australia.
 Nine months later, Hugh's parents and three of his siblings sailed from London to Brisbane on the DEMOSTEMES.
 As detailed in the Ponting Family History website, Hugh's older brother, Charles William Pendock, went to Canada and thence to the United States where he settled in Milwaukee Misconsin.

 Australia's 1914 electoral role shows the Australia-bound members of the Pendock family settled on Hazeldean Farm at Green Hill near Kyneton in central Victoria.
 On 2 July 1915, Hugh enlisted in the First AIF and was allocated to C Company of the 22nd Battalion.
 He seems to have been returned to Australia from Egypt and discharged and then re-enlisted at Broadmeadows in Melbourne on 19 March 1916 (giving on this occasion his place of birth as Bristol in England).
 He returned to Egypt on the HMAT MALWA the same month and served with the AIF Canteens there until June 1917 when he was posted to England to serve as a sergeant with the 23rd Battalion.
 He was twice wounded in action in France first on 30 April 1918 and then again on 6 September of that year (in both cases he sustained a GSW to the face).
 The second wound saw him invalided to the 1 Auxilliary Hospital at Dartford in England.
 After his release from hospital he served at Army HQ in London before returning to Australia on the SS ORONTES on 20 December 1918.
 Hugh was discharged from the Army in Melbourne on 10 May 1919.
 While Hugh was serving in France, his father sold Hazledean Farm and relocated to Melbourne, a move that the local newspaper reported was much regretted by the other residents of Greenhill: